 Types of Hormone (Androgen Deprivation) Therapies

 Prostate cancer cells require male hormones (such as testosterone) to grow.
-Hormone therapy decreases testosterone production by the testicles so that cancer cell growth slows down.
+Hormone therapy decreases testosterone production by the testicles so that cancer cell growth decreases.
 The term most commonly used for this treatment is called androgen deprivation therapy (ADT.)
-May also be used in early-stage prostate cancer (Stage T2) in combination with radiation therapy or before surgery to reduce the size of the prostate and make it easier to remove
+It may also be used in early-stage prostate cancer (Stage T2) in combination with radiation therapy or before surgery to reduce the size of the prostate and make it easier to remove

 - Types of hormone therapy: